kimrs/blog/OpenID_Connect_and_SPAs_explained/article.md

 For the client to use the authorization server, the client must be registered by it and given a public *client ID* and possibly a private *client secret* only to be known by the client and the authorization server.

 ## Client Credentials
 A grant type, is a method through which the client obtains the *access token*.
 The client use it to prove its authenticity.
-The simplest grant type is *client credentials* and should only be used in server to server communication I.E through the backchannel.
+The simplest grant type is *client credentials* and should only be used in server to server communication.
 With this grant type, the client gains an access token by sending the client ID and the client secret to the *token endpoint* on the authorization server.
 Which endpoints to use in communication with the authorization server can be found with the *openid-configuration* URL.
-This information is usually available on the authorization server's dashboard, but this URL is the [IETF](https://tools.ietf.org/html/rfc8414) standard to obtain information for interaction.
+This information is usually available on the authorization server's dashboard, but this URL is the [IETF](https://tools.ietf.org/html/rfc8414) standard to obtain information about interaction with authorization servers.

 **_Note:_** Grant types are often reffered to as flows.